-In a family comedy entitled: “Kid Comedy,” Randy Robinson, a sixth-grade funny man, enjoys a meteoric rise from junior-high talent show to the Las Vegas stage, with stops along the way at comedy clubs, concerts, and even an appearance on The Tonight Show.
+In a family comedy entitled: “Kid Comedy,” Jake Patterson, a sixth-grade funny man, enjoys a meteoric rise from junior-high talent show to the Las Vegas stage, with stops along the way at comedy clubs, concerts, and even an appearance on The Tonight Show.
 Despite success, the 12-year-old must avoid the traps of a ruthless, unforgiving industry.

-A pet owner and lover, Randy Robinson, master to two dogs, a cat, a hamster, a turtle, a frog, a parrot and a rabbit, is a closet comic.
-Only his closest friends know that Randy performs a daily stand-up routine in the privacy of his bedroom, before a wild but faithful audience—his pet menagerie.
-Randy’s shtick—animal jokes—and he can only write new material when surrounded by furry creatures.
+A pet owner and lover, Jake Patterson, master to two dogs, a cat, a hamster, a turtle, a frog, a parrot and a rabbit, is a closet comic.
+Only his closest friends know that Jake performs a daily stand-up routine in the privacy of his bedroom, before a wild but faithful audience—his pet menagerie.
+Jake’s shtick—animal jokes—and he can only write new material when surrounded by furry creatures.
 He dreams of someday becoming, not a comic, but a veterinarian.
-Randy is forced, however, to rethink his career aspirations when his grades begin to slide.
+Jake is forced, however, to rethink his career aspirations when his grades begin to slide.

 That decision is made easier when he reluctantly agrees to appear in the school talent show.
 Rave reviews follow.
 He is soon recruited to perform at a local comedy club.
 Jake initially resists but Roland Dobbs, an unscrupulous club owner, persuades the youngster to cooperate in order to help his mother, a single parent, pay off mounting family bills.
 Under the guise of a caring promoter, Dobbs pockets the better part of Jake’s earnings, and dupes his mom into signing an exclusive management contract.